 As it relates to gender diversity, we’re proud to have three women on our board and to now have four women on our executive leadership team with Yamini Rangan recently joining HubSpot as Chief Customer Officer.
 Yamini’s arrival brings our female representation to 22% at the executive level.
 We need to actively improve gender diversity on our tech teams, where we saw slower progress in 2019, and to keep a heightened focus on female representation and development at the leadership level.
 For ethnic diversity, we saw meaningful progress on our Marketing and Business Enablement teams, and overall, we saw promising progress company-wide on recruiting, though we have important work to do in both recruiting and retention for under-represented minorities at HubSpot.
 Age diversity stayed fairly constant year over year, and in 2020 we’ll be expanding our programming for age inclusion, along with expanded programming for veterans, and ability and accessibility.

-To learn more about how we’re thinking about diversity, inclusion, and belonging in 2020, read this article from HubSpot Chief People Officer Katie Burke, where she reflects on the learnings that will be at the forefront of our 2020 diversity initiatives.
+To learn more about how we’re thinking about diversity, inclusion, and belonging in 2020, read this article where Katie Burke on the learnings that will be at the forefront of our 2020 diversity initiatives.
 Namely, this year, we’ll be focusing HubSpot’s diversity work on:

 Improving under-represented minority hiring and retention in the US

 Implementing feedback from HubSpot’s first-ever Global Inclusion Index survey

 Expanding our approach to and definition of ‘entry-level’ opportunities